Bayesian Crossover Designs for Generalized Linear Models: Examples

 \subsubsection{Reduced model: No carryover effects}

-For all values of $\alpha$, the Bayesian crossover design $D^B$ for the reduced model consists of sequences \{$AB$, $BA$\} with approximately equal proportion of subjects to each sequence, thus $D_{I}$ and $D^B$ are similar under the reduced model.
-However, the performance of $D_{II}$ is affected by increasing values of the correlation parameter.
-The results matches with that of the normal response model for a $2\times 2$ crossover design (\cite{Laska1985}).
+By observing Figure \ref{exm2pw} (A), it is concluded that for $\alpha = 0$, $D^{B}$ utilizes all sequences, for all priors.
+For $\alpha>0$, the Bayesian crossover design $D^B$ for the reduced model consists of sequences \{$AB$, $BA$\} with approximately equal weightage to each sequence, thus $D_{II}$ and $D^B$ are very similar under the reduced model.
+From Figure \ref{exm2pw} (C) we see that $D_{II}$ is more efficient than $D_{I}$ and also the performance of $D_{I}$ worsens as $\alpha$ increases.
+Choices of the prior distributions do not effect the results.
+Also, the results matches with those for the normal response model for a $2\times 2$ crossover design (\cite{Laska1985}).